steven938/Raspi-Widget/README.md

 - One feature, the display of 24-hour weather, was not implemented because we were unable to get the API to work with both daily and hourly weather.
 - The user story for Weather that involved selecting a specific time period to view was modified because the Weather API only allows us to get 5 days of data after the present

+Some usage instructions:
+- When searching for weather: for cities that share names (e.g. London Canada vs London England), use the country code for the "less significant city" (e.g. London, CA)

 ## Building